hipe/tmx/lib/skylab/brazen/doc/issues/028-the-collection-actor-narrative.md

 "slugs" better so we are glad git adopted this as the standard).

-hence we are left with conversion work to do: going into and coming out of the datastore we need to convert dashes to underscores in field names. furthermore we haven't yet said anything about all the other kinds of characters, like numbers, mixed case names and beyond.
+hence we are left with conversion work to do: going into and coming out of the collection we need to convert dashes to underscores in field names. furthermore we haven't yet said anything about all the other kinds of characters, like numbers, mixed case names and beyond.

-as it stands this is work left for the client to do; the datastore merely borks with a message when invalid names are passed. and this is halfway to the way it should be: if the datastore makes decisions about how to convert invalid names to valid ones, information may be lost, which is tautologically the wrong way for a datastore to behave:
+as it stands this is work left for the client to do; the collection merely borks with a message when invalid names are passed. and this is halfway to the way it should be: if the collection makes decisions about how to convert invalid names to valid ones, information may be lost, which is tautologically the wrong way for a collection to behave:

     `foo-bar_baz`   ->   `foo-bar-baz`    ->   `foo_bar_baz`

-   contrived name        datastore name        incorrect guess
+   contrived name        collection name        incorrect guess

 a better way might be to agree in one place universally on a set of